Tasmanian A-League bid: Potential home ground

 Despite a growing national interest supporters of a Tasmanian A-League club are still divided over the location of home games with both the north and south ends of the state supporting home games being played in their own region.
 The two supporter groups are focused on either Hobart or Launceston.
 Both cities contain sporting venues; Bellerive Oval in Hobart and York Park in Launceston, but both are oval designs and would be far from ideal.
 In spite of these concerns the Tasmanian A-league Taskforce have in consultation with the FFA implemented a policy directed towards delivering one A-League Club for all Tasmanians playing home games in both the north and south of the state.
 This has resulted in considerable frustration for some football fans in both the north and south of the state who believe that football should be solely located in their region only.

 Given that the future establishment of a 20/20 League in Australia may prevent the use of Bellerive stadium for A-League matches, other facilities have been suggested including the redevelopment of King George V Oval, North Hobart Oval, Wentworth Park or Rugby Park, along with the possible complete development of an entirely new sporting precinct somewhere in the Greater Hobart region.
 These possibilities are all reliant upon potential investment from third parties.

 Many potential supporters of A-League in Tasmania have encouraged the redevelopment of North Hobart Oval as Tasmania's premier association rules and rugby field in Tasmania.

 Other grounds that may be suitable for friendly matches include both the Devonport Oval and West Park in Burnie, as a Tasmanian A-league side will no doubt want a presence on the North West Coast of the state, if only in friendly matches.

 Squad

 During the bidding process, although there were no plans to sign players until the granting of an A-League licence, Ken Morton stated that he already had in mind "2 Dutch Under 21 stars who I think would do very well and they would be great acquisitions for the A-League.
 Both played in Under 21 European Championships for Holland."
-However, with a delay to submission of the bid these acquisitions did not eventuate.
+However, the age related retirement of both players from football makes their acquisition unlikely, though not impossible.

 While no firm decisions have been made Ken states that he is establishing scouting networks "through existing scouts in Brazil, the UK and Asia." and intends to look at recruiting both locally and from "Asia, Africa and Europe."
 When asked if he would be prepared to apply for the senior coach position once an A-League licence was granted, Ken Morton stated "Yes, without a doubt."